-The Python base class for parameter policies is

-UI4.FormMaster.BaseParameterPolicy.
-It is derived from the
+The Python base class for parameter policies is UI4.FormMaster.BaseParameterPolicy.
+It is derived from the parameter to the UI4.FormMaster.CreateParameterPolicy() function.
+This returns an instance of a class that is derived from the BaseParameterPolicy class.

 AbstractValuePolicy class.
-A parameter policy is typically created for a specific parameter of a specific node by passing a
+A parameter policy is typically created for a specific parameter of a specific node by passing a NodegraphAPI.Parameter instance that represents the respective